“Recovery is about living well.”

 Inter Voice is working across the world to spread positive and hopeful messages about the experience of hearing voices.
 If you hear voices, know someone who does or want to find out more about this experience then this site is for you.

-Also if you are a reader there are many books and articles about recovery.
+If you are a reader there are many books and articles about recovery.
 Here are some examples but again if you would like some help finding out more please contact our information service.

 Recovery in Mental Health: Reshaping Scientific and Clinical Responsibilities by Michaela Amering, Margit Schmolke.
 Free online.